google/lovefield/docs/spec/04_query.md

 |`isNull`   |0                    |`IS NULL`      |
 |`isNotNull`|0                    |`IS NOT NULL`  |

+The behavior of eq(null) is the same as isNull().
+Similarly neq(null) is the same as isNotNull().
+This behavior is designed to make parameter binding easier so that the users do not need two different queries to handle cases for NULL.

 All these operators are defined in the interface of [`lf.PredicateProvider`]( https://github.com/google/lovefield/blob/0146b8c1a951ecc2cf282075e6653d63aac1aed9/lib/predicate.js#L54-153).
 The general idea is that the column acquired from schema object also